Being completely 100% vegan all the time is difficult, most people, rightly or not, make a few concessions to keep themselves on track.

 For example, you might have some vegetarians who also don’t dig dairy products in their diet, but they still eat locally sourced eggs and honey (read about why honey is not vegan here) where possible.

-Because breaking and binging your favorite meat and other animal products is wrong, but forgoing the lifestyle all together because of rigid rules you can’t follow is even worse.
+Because breaking and binging your favorite meat (see also our article on vegan meat) and other animal products is wrong, but forgoing the lifestyle all together because of rigid rules you can’t follow is even worse.

 Level 1 Vegan: Still cheats with a little bit of turkey at Thanksgiving